They’re like messengers that show us,

 Although in the modern era this understanding of psychological projection was pioneered by Freud, it goes much further back.
 It appears in the writings of Greek Philosophers, Buddhism and, in the Teachings of Yogi Jesus, most famously in his words on the "mote and the plank."

 Although the teachings of the Prince of Peace were distorted as Christianity was institutionalized into the warlike Holy Roman Empire, it seems to me that the Son of Man and the Buddha were on the same page about the nature of Reality.
 In the Clear Light of Mindfulness, the wisdom of "judge not and ye shall not be judged" becomes self-evident.
 The karma is instant.
-You are either are Present for yourself and others with an Open Heart and an Open Mind -- or you're not.
+You either are Present for yourself and others with an Open Heart and an Open Mind -- or you're not.

 If you're paying attention, you'll notice.

-At those points, a walk down main street can become a stroll through the Pure Land of Amitaba Buddha or a ramble through the Kingdom of Heaven.
+At those points, a walk down Main Street can become a stroll through the Pure Land of Amitaba Buddha or a ramble through the Kingdom of Heaven.

 I love it when that happens.

-(* interestingly, although the word hypocrite has taken on extremely judgmental connotations, it merely meant "actor" in the Greek of the New Testament, someone who was playing a previously scripted role, not truly being present. )
+(* interestingly, although the word hypocrite has taken on extremely judgmental connotations, it merely meant "actor" in the Greek of the New Testament, someone who was playing a previously scripted role, not truly being authentic. )